 We reviewed guidelines on treatment for HAE issued by major US and ex-US clinical societies, working groups, and health technology assessment organizations.
 Many of these guidelines included recommendations on the use of on-demand therapy and short-term prophylaxis, but for the purposes of this report, we have summarized only the guidance that relate to long-term prophylaxis.
-At the time this report was published, we were unable to locate any recommendations that pertained to Ruconest for long-term prophylaxis, Haegarda, which was recently approved for long-term prophylaxis for adults and adolescents, or lanadelumab, which is currently under review by the FDA for the same patient populations.
+At the time this report was published, we were unable to locate any recommendations that pertained to long-term prophylaxis with Haegarda or lanadelumab, as all published guidelines were developed prior to FDA approval of these medications for long-term prophylaxis for adults and adolescents.